DangerBirdStrikesAgain/CTFs/PicoCTF/solutions.md

+## SOLUTIONS FOR VARIOUS PICOCTF CHALLENGES

+_Last updated: 29/05/2024_

+This needs editing to turn into a bunch of differnet pages, linking to the particlar challenges that it is related to and formatting to put code into the code places.
+Also if we 'tag' each solution with relavant things we can then implement a search function later.

 Super SSH
 Can you ssh as ctf-player to titan.picoctf.net at port 49566 to get the flag?
 You'll also need the password 1db87a14.
 If asked, accept the fingerprint with yes.